xiangsgao/Pytube-GUI/README.md

 On windows, download my project repository and inside the releases folder, double click on pytube.exe.
 On Linux, download my project repository and inside the releases folder, open up a terminal and run the command "chmod +x ./pytube && ./pytube" without the quotes.

-Alternatives, you can just download both linux and windows executable from my repo's release.
+Alternatively, you can just download both linux and windows executable from my repo's release.